trezanik/isochrone/docs/using_the_application.md

 ### <a id="General-Structure"></a>General Structure

-A Workspace represents a single NodeGraph/Flowchart, which can operate on low-level individual system nodes, or representations of groups via multi-system nodes.
+A Workspace represents a single NodeGraph/Flowchart, which operates on individual nodes that through components can expose data or functionality to represent individual systems, or entire groups from a technical or logical perspective.
 This allows the application to design a topology and general flow for minimal networks, up to medium-sized enterprises.

-Workspaces have one or more nodes that are linked together via Pins, with each node able to have an effectively unlimited amount.
+Workspaces have one or more nodes that are linked together via Pins, with each node able to have an effectively unlimited amount of connections.
+They can also operate entirely independently, covering multiple use cases.

 ![workspace_layout](workspace_layout.png "Workspace")

-Pins can be a general representation of a connection using a Generic Connector pin, or explicit via a Service/Service Group pin.
+Pins can be a general representation of a connection using a Generic Connector pin, or explicit via a Service/Service Group pin which are backed by workspace-defined services.

 The object hierarchy looks as follows:
 ```